nextcloud/desktop/doc/troubleshooting.rst

   The log file is saved in the location specified.

-Alternatively, you can launch the ownCloud Log Output window using the ``--logwindow`` command.
+Alternatively, you can launch the Nextcloud Log Output window using the ``--logwindow`` command.
 After issuing this command, the Log Output window opens to show the current log.
 You can then follow the same procedures mentioned above to save the log to a file.